Workers' rights

 School holiday periods, a potential hiring season

-Even if you’re not a student or a parent of a school-aged kid, Australia’s traditional school break may affect your job search.
+Even if you’re not a student or a parent of a school-aged child, Australia’s traditional school break may affect your job search.
 In popular destinations, business is booming and employers need extra hands.
-On the downside, plenty of Australian students are also looking for work during their holiday.
+On the downside, plenty of Australian students are also looking for work during their break.

-• Winter holidays are in June/July (depending on the state/territory)
+- Winter holidays are in June or July (depending on the state/territory)

 Sick days and personal leave